gopireddysaikiran/Hackathon-GoogleAI/README.md

 📜 License

-This project is open-source.
+👤 This project is open-source.
 Feel free to modify and improve it.

-👤 Developed by [Your Name]

 📝 Notes: